Joseph Simpson (police officer): Return to the Metropolitan Police

 He was elected vice-president of the Association of Chief Police Officers (ACPO) in 1966 and president in 1967.
 In 1963, he was elected president of the Medico-Legal Society for two years.

 Recruitment of ethnic minority officers

+The first known Black Metropolitan Police Officer was Robert Branford.
+He joined the Met in 1838 and had achieved the rank of Superintendent by 1856.

 Since 1950, Sikh officers had been attending the Colonial Police Course (or Overseas Training Course) at Hendon Police College, but it was not until 1969 that Piarra Singh Kenth joined the Metropolitan police as a regular, turban-wearing police constable.
 And it was not until 1981 that WPC Lee-Jane Yates became the Metropolitan Police's first female Chinese officer.

+The Race Relations Act 1965 was the first piece of legislation in the UK to address the prohibition of racial discrimination, and banned racial discrimination in public places and made the promotion of hatred on the grounds of ‘colour, race, or ethnic or national origins' an offence.
+Widespread discrimination continued without recourse to law, notably in housing and employment.
+It was not until the Race Relations Act 1968 became law in October that year, several months after Simpson's death, that this issue was decisively addressed by legislation.